ninjaaron/collist/README.rst

 When these collection objects get rather longer, printing them sucks.
-``collist`` is designed to make lists of things look better. ``collist`` has a ``representation`` parameter that can be set to ``True``, and it will output a nicely columnated repr of a python dictionary, list or tuple.
+``collist`` is designed to make lists of things look better. ``collist`` has a ``representation`` function which will output a nicely columnated repr of a python dictionary, list or tuple.
 This repr is a valid python literal.

 In order to get this behavior in the standard interactive prompt or bpython, add this to your ~/.pystart: